Character Profile template

 How much detail should you have?

 I’ve seen character profiles that include over 100 different fields.
 But at some point, you have to balance between having a character profile that keeps you consistent against using the dozens of fields to keep you focused on filling this profile out instead of writing your story.
-A character profile should be simple to maintain and easy to build and add to as you gain more knowledge and write your characters more.
-Then, you can determine what other fields might be important to your story and add them to the list.

 Basic categories to think through